maltiwainy229/Aurora-Model/README.md

 # Aurora-Model

-This repository documents my work using the Aurora model, with initial steps based on the official Aurora notebooks and further experimentation on the EMARS dataset.
+This repository documents my work using Microsoft's Aurora model, with initial steps based on the official Aurora notebooks and further experimentation on the EMARS dataset.

 ## Getting Started